shreni123/docs-csm/install/pxe_boot_troubleshooting.md

 ## Next steps

 If the configuration looks good, and PXE boot is still not working, there are some other things to try.

+<a name="pxe-nic-boot-order"></a>
+### Node iPXE retries and NIC order

+In some environments you may find that ncn-m001 will be looping through all the NICs and still failing to PXE boot after the 3rd Chain attempt during the [Deploy Final NCN reboot step](https://github.com/Cray-HPE/docs-csm/blob/release/1.2/install/deploy_final_ncn.md#4-reboot).
+The order of NICs used by default is designed to be optimal for multiple types of hardware and cabling, but may need to be edited for your environment to reduce the time to boot ncn-m001.
+If so, follow the steps in the [Edit the iPXE Embedded Boot Script procedure](https://github.com/Cray-HPE/docs-csm/blob/release/1.2/operations/boot_orchestration/Edit_the_iPXE_Embedded_Boot_Script.md) to adjust the order of NICs used such that net0, or others, come before net2.
+If that does not resolve the issue, return to this PXE Boot Troubleshooting page.

 <a name="restart-bss"></a>
 ### Restart BSS